 We know you know why default fonts lead to default design, and it’s not like you’re not reaching for Calibri or Times New Roman or some shit.
 But jumping on the latest type trends is just as dangerous as resting your laurels on stalwarts like Helvetica, even if it’s got the lifetime Vignelli stamp of approval.
 Here are five typefaces that are as fun and different as they are usable:

-- bb-book A, from Benoit Bodhuin’s Breaking Rules collection ($150) Read more about the typeface, plus the rest of his Breaking Rules collection.
+Read more about the typeface, plus more about the designer’s Breaking Rules collection.

 - Aktiv Grotesk, by Dalton Maag ($56-225) Read more about why this is the perfect typeface for those who hate Helvetica and for those who practically worship at its altar but need an alternative because, c’mon, I mean it’s just a typeface guys, not a religion.
 Everyone just relax.